Ashgabat Watersports Complex

+The white-marble building with blue stained-glass windows was constructed at the intersection of Garyşsyzlyk Avenue and Oguzkhan Street between 2004 and 2006.

 History

 April 12, 2004, Turkmenistan President Saparmurat Niyazov signed a decree according to which the State Committee for Tourism and Sport of Turkmenistan was authorized to sign a contract with the Turkish company "Gap Insaat."
 Construction of Ashgabat Watersports Complex was worth $25 million, and an area 18.0 thousand square meters.
 There is an area landscaping adjacent to the facility that is 12.0 thousand square meters.